Deformations of Dolbeault cohomology classes: Abstract

 \section{Abstract}

 In this paper, we establish a deformation theory for Dolbeault cohomology classes valued in holomorphic tensor bundles.
-We prove the extension equation which will paly the role of Maurer-Cartan equation.
-Following the classical theory of Kodaira-Spencer-Kuranishi, we show the existence of Kuranishi type spaces and construct a complete analytic family by using the power series method.
-We also show that the deformations of $(p,q)$-forms (for K\"ahler manifold) and vector $(0,q)$-forms (for Calabi-Yau manifold) are unobstructed.
-By analyzing Nakamura's example of complex solvable manifolds, we will see that the deformation theory developed in this work provides precise explanations to the jumping phenomenon of Dolbeault cohomology.
+We prove the extension equation which will play the role of Maurer-Cartan equation.
+Following the classical theory of Kodaira-Spencer-Kuranishi, we construct a canonical complete family of deformations by using the power series method.
+We also prove a simple relation between the existence of deformations and the varying of the dimensions of Dolbeault cohomology.
+The deformations of $(p,q)$-forms is shown to be unobstructed under some mild conditions.
+By analyzing Nakamura's example of complex parallelizable manifolds, we will see that the deformation theory developed in this work provides precise explanations to the jumping phenomenon of Dolbeault cohomology.

 10pt